Updated: August 2014

 2005 The Communist Party of the Philippines (CPP) refused to enter into peace talks with the Philippine government as long as the CPP/NPA remained listed as a terrorist organization by the United States and the European Union.
 President Gloria Arroyo survived a year of political scandals involving electoral fraud and corruption as Congress dismissed impeachment calls in September.
 The President’s political troubles hampered the restart of peace negotiations throughout the year.

-2004 Official talks between the government and the Communist rebels were “indefinitely” suspended by the rebels in August because the New Democratic Front (NDF) remained on the U.S. terrorist organizations list.
+2004 Official talks between the government and the Communist rebels were “indefinitely” suspended by the rebels in August because the National Democratic Front of the Philippines (NDFP) remained on the U.S. terrorist organizations list.

 2003 In spite of occasional outbreaks of violence, efforts at resolving the conflict continued.
 The alliance between the U.S. and Philippine governments was strengthened when the latter was designated a major non-NATO ally of the United States in May.
 The ceasefire signed between the government and the largest Muslim rebel group, Moro Islamic Liberation Front (MILF), in July could have a negative impact on the New People’s Army (NPA)—more government forces would be available to use against the communist rebels.
 In November, President Gloria Arroyo declared that she would run in the May 2004 presidential election, contrary to earlier statements.